-- 2.1 The new Serious Violence Duty has been introduced to facilitate the partnership response to preventing and reducing serious violence. - 2.2 The Serious Violence Duty requires organisations to develop an evidence base (strategic needs assessment) and create and implement a strategy containing bespoke solutions as to how the local partnership will work together to prevent and reduce serious violence. - 2.3 The Home Office have allocated funding to meet costs arising from the Duty.
+- 2.1 The Serious Violence Duty was introduced to facilitate the partnership response to preventing and reducing serious violence. - 2.2 The Serious Violence Duty requires organisations to develop an evidence base (strategic needs assessment) and create and implement a strategy containing bespoke solutions as to how the local partnership will work together to prevent and reduce serious violence. - 2.3 The Home Office have allocated funding to meet costs arising from the Duty.
 The funding is allocated to local policing bodies who can subsequently allocate funding to duty-holders.
-This includes funding allocated to evidence informed interventions which are aligned to the response strategy. - 2.4 Serious violence has a devastating impact on lives of victims and families and instils fear within communities and is extremely costly to society. - 2.5 Interpersonal violence can be viewed as the outcome of interaction among many factors at four levels the individual, their relationships, their community and wider society. - 2.6 The public health approach to serious violence means thinking about violence, not only as a problem for the police, but as a preventable consequence of a complex range of factors which influence the likelihood of being affected by violence.
-It recognises that to effectively tackle violence an approach is needed which does not just focus on those who are already affected by violence but also by addressing the underlying risk factors. - 2.7 The public health approach involves interventions in three overarching categories, which focus on prevention for different population groups depending on the risk level: - Primary prevention aims to stop risk factors from emerging or promotes protective factors - Secondary prevention aims to address risk factors and stop issues from escalating - Tertiary prevention aims to manage an ongoing problem and reduce harm - 2.8 There is growing body of research exploring why some people or groups are at higher risk of violence while some are protected from it.
-Although risk and protective factors are not predictive of future behaviour, research has found that reducing risk factors and strengthening protective factors has been found to be effective in preventing violence.
+This includes funding allocated to evidence informed interventions which are aligned to the response strategy. - 2.4 The public health approach to serious violence means thinking about violence, not only as a problem for the police, but as a preventable consequence of a complex range of factors which influence the likelihood of being affected by violence.
+It recognises that to effectively tackle violence an approach is needed which does not just focus on those who are already affected by violence but also by addressing the underlying risk factors.

-- 2.9 Whilst the approach to using risk and protective factors in predicting outcomes is still developing, they can be utilised to support strategic decision making, planning and allocation of interventions and resources.
-Considering protective factors, alongside the risks is important in developing approaches which are strength and asset-based.
-The Youth Endowment Fund endorses approaches that aim to change outcomes (or risk and protective factors) for young people that are related to violent and criminal behaviour later. - 2.10 The Targeted Youth Support Service (TYSS) works within Children's Services and is available to young people who have been identified as at risk of exploitation or serious youth violence as well as children and young people who have been identified through a contextual safeguarding approach by community based preventive youth work. - 2.11 The team do this through 1:1 case work, contextual safeguarding within communities through a detached youth work offer as well as supporting young people who are reported as missing, through the return home missing practitioner team. - 2.12 Our Serious Violence Duty Strategic Needs Assessment identified the following: - Although the number of young people directly affected by serious youth violence is relatively small, every case has far-reaching implications for the young person, family, friends, peers and communities. - National trends indicate that younger people are more likely to be affected by serious violence than older people. - Serious violence affecting young people is complex and can be driven by a range of factors. - From a public health perspective addressing the factors which increase the risk of children and young people being affected by violence is key to future serious violence prevention and harm reduction. - Serious violence is centred around certain areas in Norfolk and when looking at different crimes, locations within the same areas occur repeatedly, suggesting these are key areas for the local response to serious violence to focus upon. - The areas identified as being particularly affected by serious violence also have a greater prevalence of serious violence risk factors compared to other areas of Norfolk. - 2.13 The Serious Violence Duty Strategy has identified a priority focus on the safety of young people, reducing risk factors and promoting protective factors, for all forms of serious violence and a focus on hotspots/places where the most serious violence occurs, tailoring preventative action to each area based on contextual factors and the local violence profile.
+- 2.5 The public health approach involves interventions in three overarching categories, which focus on prevention for different population groups depending on the risk level: - Primary prevention aims to stop risk factors from emerging or promotes protective factors - Secondary prevention aims to address risk factors and stop issues from escalating - Tertiary prevention aims to manage an ongoing problem and reduce harm - 2.6 Our Serious Violence Duty Strategic Needs Assessment identified the following: - Although the number of young people directly affected by serious youth violence is relatively small, every case has far-reaching implications for the young person, family, friends, peers and communities. - National trends indicate that younger people are more likely to be affected by serious violence than older people. - Serious violence affecting young people is complex and can be driven by a range of factors. - From a public health perspective addressing the factors which increase the risk of children and young people being affected by violence is key to future serious violence prevention and harm reduction. - Serious violence is centred around certain areas in Norfolk and when looking at different crimes, locations within the same areas occur repeatedly, suggesting these are key areas for the local response to serious violence to focus upon. - The areas identified as being particularly affected by serious violence also have a greater prevalence of serious violence risk factors compared to other areas of Norfolk. - 2.7 The Serious Violence Duty Strategy has identified a priority focus on the safety of young people, reducing risk factors and promoting protective factors, for all forms of serious violence and a focus on places and spaces where the most serious violence occurs, tailoring preventative action to each area based on contextual factors and the local violence profile. - 2.8 The Targeted Youth Support Service (TYSS) works within Children's Services and is available to young people who have been identified as at risk of exploitation or serious youth violence as well as children and young people who have been identified through a contextual safeguarding approach by community based preventive youth work.